DreamWorks Animation: DreamWorks Land

-On July 20, 2023, Universal Studios Florida announced that they will open a new themed area known as DreamWorks Land in 2024, replacing the former KidsZone space at Universal Orlando Resort.
-The area will include DreamWorks Animation franchises like Shrek, Kung Fu Panda, Trolls, and Gabby's Dollhouse.
+On July 20, 2023, Universal Studios Florida announced that they would open a new themed area known as DreamWorks Land in 2024, replacing the former KidZone space at Universal Orlando Resort.
+The area includes DreamWorks Animation franchises like Shrek, Kung Fu Panda, Trolls, and Gabby's Dollhouse.
 The area opened on June 14, 2024.

 DreamWorks Animation Home Entertainment

 DreamWorks Animation Home Entertainment was a home video distribution label of the animation studio DreamWorks Animation and banner for other home media units.

-DreamWorks Animation's home video products were originally distributed by DreamWorks Home Entertainment (which, in turn, were through Universal Pictures Home Entertainment) until 2006, when Paramount Pictures purchased DreamWorks SKG and signed a separate distribution deal with the animation studio.
-DreamWorks Animation Home Entertainment was subsequently formed as a sub-label of Paramount Home Entertainment starting with the release of Over the Hedge on October 17, 2006.
+DreamWorks Animation's home video products were originally distributed by DreamWorks Home Entertainment (which, in turn, were through Universal Pictures Home Entertainment) until 2006, when Paramount Pictures purchased DreamWorks Pictures and signed a separate distribution deal with the animation studio.
+DreamWorks Animation Home Entertainment was subsequently formed as the home video distribution deal with Paramount Home Entertainment starting with the release of Over the Hedge on October 17, 2006.

 After DreamWorks Animation entered a five-year distribution deal with 20th Century Fox in 2012, the label was brought over to 20th Century Fox Home Entertainment.
 Paramount retained the rights to DreamWorks' pre-2013 catalog until they were sold to Fox and reacquired by DreamWorks on July 1, 2014.

 The Fox deal ended in 2017 after the release of Captain Underpants: The First Epic Movie and NBCUniversal's purchase of DreamWorks Animation a year prior.
-Universal Pictures Home Entertainment distributed the DreamWorks back catalogue under their brand from 2018 to 2021, resulting in the shuttering of DreamWorks Animation Home Entertainment before the fold.
+Universal Pictures Home Entertainment distributed the DreamWorks back catalog under their brand since 2018, resulting in the shuttering of DreamWorks Animation Home Entertainment before the fold.

-Their releases are currently distributed by Studio Distribution Services, a joint venture between Universal Pictures Home Entertainment and Warner Bros.
-Home Entertainment.